-Interactive Visualization Portal
+Interactive Visualisation Portal

 The web page is in English by default.
 However you may also choose French or Portuguese as your navigation language.

-Overview of the Interactive Visualization Portal
+Overview of the Interactive Visualisation Portal

 A: An overlay cluster on the upper right corner displays the current map scale (1), the coordinates XY for a given point on the map (3),and display controls for zooming in or out of the map (2).